appblocks-hub/docs/docs/bb-cli/Commands/bb-push.md

 sidebar_position: 11
 ---

-# yah push
+# bb push

 To push block code to source control.

 ### Synopsis

-    yah push [block-name] [options]
+    bb push [block-name] [options]

 ### Description

-yah push command can be used to make commits and to push block code to connected source control.
+bb push command can be used to make commits and to push block code to connected source control.
 The operation can be performed on a single block or all the blocks at once.

 ### Details